Ada-Developers-Academy/core-unit-3/event-handling/intro-to-event-handling.md

 - When does a specific element (`<button>`, `<form>`, `<section>`, etc.) fire a specific event?
   - What is the element?
 What is the event name?
 - How is the event handled?
-How do we write a function that can listen for a specific event on a specific element.
+How do we write a function that can listen for a specific event on a specific element?

 ## Default Events in the Browser